 Often, it’s more of a threat than an actual statement of fact.
 But it begs the question: when it comes to legal matters in construction, how do you know when a lawyer is actually required?
 The answer to that pivotal question?
 It depends.
 Please read on as we go over some real-world scenarios where hiring a construction lawyer might be advisable — and when an attorney may not be necessary.

 Construction law lawyers assist a wide variety of clients.
 They represent large companies, individual workers, property owners, sureties – anyone who touches the process of construction may need a construction attorney at some time or another.
 There are a ton of different reasons these lawyers might be needed, but workmanship issues and payment disputes are two of the most common areas of construction law.

 Unfortunately, that’s a hard question to answer.
-Whether or not an attorney is needed will vary greatly depending on the specific factual circumstances.
+Whether or not a construction attorney is needed will vary greatly depending on the specific factual circumstances.
 Still, there are general principles that apply.

 Let’s take a look at some common scenarios.

 This one isn’t quite cut and dry, but the answer is almost always yes.

 Everyone has the right to represent themselves in court.
 That’s a basic tenement of law in the United States.
 However, most construction businesses aren’t sole proprietorships.
 Meaning, most of the construction companies providing construction work won’t be doing it as simply themselves, the individual, in the eyes of the law.